-You can export the selected symbols to PNG, SVG or XML file formats.
-Exporting to PNG or SVG (both not available for color ramp symbols) creates a file for each selected symbol, and the SVG folder can be added to SVG Paths in $Settings \rightarrow Options$ to e.g. share these symbols on a network.
-The XML format generates a single file containing all the selected symbols.
-This file can then be imported in another user's style library.
+When symbols are selected, you can also export them to .PNG or .SVG.
+Exporting to .PNG or .SVG (both not available for color ramp symbols) creates a file for each selected symbol in a given folder.
+The SVG folder can be added to the SVG paths in $Settings \rightarrow Options \rightarrow System$ menu of another user, allowing him direct access to all these symbols.